pingcap/docs-cn/ticdc/ticdc-sink-to-cloud-storage.md

 > **Tip:**
 >
-> The URI parameters of Amazon S3, GCS, and Azure Blob Storage in TiCDC are the same as their URI parameters in BR.
-For details, see [Backup storage URI format](/br/backup-and-restore-storages.md#uri-format-description).
+> For more information about the URI parameters of Amazon S3, GCS, and Azure Blob Storage in TiCDC, see [URI Formats of External Storage Services](/external-storage-uri.md).

 ### Configure sink URI for NFS